Australian patent examination reports

 - patent examination reports do not specify response deadlines – rather, each report specifies a deadline by when the Examiner’s objections must be overcome; and

-- within these deadlines, multiple rounds of examination are permitted without paying additional official fees.
+- within this deadline, multiple rounds of examination are permitted without paying additional official fees.

 Innovation patents must pass examination and be “certified” within six months of the first report.
 Standard patent applications must pass examination and be accepted (allowed) within 12 months of the first report.
 For any application in relation to which examination was requested prior to 15 April 2013, the 12 month period is extendible by up to nine months by paying monthly late fees.
 The late fees can be paid as a lump sum when responding to the Examiner’s latest report.